xThales/image-processing-python/README.md

-# image-processing
+# image-processing-python
-A simple program that cartoonifies an image using python.
+A collection of image processing algorithms implemented in python.